twitter/twitter-cldr-rb/README.md

 "there are %{count} horses in the barn".localize % { :count => "5" }
 ```

-When you pass a Hash as an argument and specify placeholders with %<foo>d, TwitterCLDR will interpret the hash values as named arguments and format the string according to the instructions appended to the closing `>`.
+When you pass a Hash as an argument and specify placeholders with `%<foo>d`, TwitterCLDR will interpret the hash values as named arguments and format the string according to the instructions appended to the closing `>`.
 In this way, TwitterCLDR supports both Ruby 1.8 and 1.9 interpolation syntax in the same string:

 ```ruby
 "five euros plus %<percent>.3f in %{noun}".localize % { :percent => 13.25 * 0.087, :noun => "tax" }